 I have no idea what happened if your overstay your attended time here.

 NB.
 There isn’t any running water here, so all toilet facilities are extremely basic.

 All the toilets are either public outdoor toilets or just small shacks over the river.
 Even the ones belonging to the guesthouses.
 I didn’t count, but it´s definitely less than 20 toilets for 20 000 people.
 So brace yourself for your toilet visits here.

 Additional Information About Yarchen Gar.

-Reaching Yarchen Gar is a 3 day long and bumpy ride from Chengdu with public transportation, you might be able to reach it in two very long days with your own transportation.
+Reaching Yarchen Gar is a three day long and bumpy ride from Chengdu with public transportation, you might be able to reach it in two very long days with your own transportation.

 Chengdu the capital of Sichuan and your starting point into western Sichuan and Yarchen Gar.

 Chengdu is a huge city with a population of around 14 million people; it’s when of the most livable cities in China.

 You can easily spend some days there exploring and visit the world-famous Chengdu Panda Research Base.